HausDAO/daohaus-monorepo-deprecated/libs/README.md

 Our [DAO Data SDK](./libs/dao-data-sdk) is a library that provides a set of functions for interacting with the DAO data.
 This includes querying subgraphs, querying our jobs, and other tools.

+## Common Utilities

+Our [Common Utiltities](./libs/common-utilities) is a set of helper tools and utilities that are used throughout our libraries and apps.
+This includes things that are commonly shared across packages, and various utilities and helper functions.

 ## Component Library (UI)

 Our [Component Library (UI)](./libs/ui) is a set of React components with TypeScript leveraging [Radix UI](https://www.radix-ui.com/) primitives.
 This library roughly follows [Atomic Design principles](https://bradfrost.com/blog/post/atomic-web-design/), and are intended to be composed together to build application UI.